decert-me/rareskills-solana-course/src/en/chapter_27.md

 pub struct MyPDA {}
 ```

-It is important that we erase the data using an UncheckedAccount as .realloc(0, false) is not a method available on a regular Account.
+It is important that we erase the data using an `UncheckedAccount` as `.realloc(0, false)` is not a method available on a regular `Account`.

-This operation will erase the account discriminator, so it will not be readable via Account anymore.
+This operation will erase the account discriminator, so it will not be readable via `Account` anymore.

-**Exercise:** initialize the account, call erase then try to initialize the account again.
+**Exercise:** initialize the account, call `erase` then try to initialize the account again.
 It will fail because even though the account has no data, it is still owned by the program and has a non-zero lamport balance.

 ## Summary

-The init_if_needed macro can be convenient to avoid needing two transactions to interact with a new storage account.
+The `init_if_needed` macro can be convenient to avoid needing two transactions to interact with a new storage account.
 The Anchor framework blocks it by default to force us to consider the following possible undesirable situations:

 - If there is a method to reduce the lamport balance to zero or transfer ownership to the system program, then the account can be re-initialized.
 This may or may not be a problem depending on the business requirements.
-- If the program has both an init macro and a init_if_needed macro, the developer must ensure that having two codepaths doesn’t result in unexpected state.
+- If the program has both an `init` macro and a `init_if_needed` macro, the developer must ensure that having two codepaths doesn’t result in unexpected state.
 - Even after the data in an account is completely erased, the account is still initialized.
 - If the program has a function that “blindly” writes to an account, then data in that account could get overwritten.
-This usually requires loading in the account via AccountInfo or its alias UncheckedAccount.
+This usually requires loading in the account via `AccountInfo` or its alias `UncheckedAccount`.

 ## Learn More with RareSkills